Anduin2017/AnduinOS-Docs/Applications/Code-Editors/Sublime-Text/Sublime-Text.md

 # Sublime Text

+!!! tip "AnduinOS Verified App"

+    Sublime Text is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Sublime Text is a sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.

 To install Sublime Text on AnduinOS, you can run: